opencurriculai/data_science_curriculum/docs/about.md

     All university programs I had looked at were first of all, not cheap, and second, due to start only 8 months after I was prepared to make the leap.
 I was not willing to wait that long to start learning so I enrolled in a few online courses.
 After several months, I realized the cheer amount of outstanding resources that were at my disposal and the potential there was to build myself a world-class education if I hand picked the best content.
 I just needed to arrange and organize everything in a way that made sense for my learning goals and interests.

-    Through the pains and lessons learned during my time studying, through auditing tons of courses, books, online content, by looking at other poeple's curated resource lists, and insipired by amazing open-source initiatives, I have developped this repo; something I would have loved to have when I first started.
+    Through the pains and lessons learned during my time studying, through auditing tons of courses, books, online content, by looking at other people's curated resource lists, and insipired by amazing open-source initiatives, I have developped this repo; something I would have loved to have when I first started.

 ## Inspiration for the Project

 ??? question "How was this website built?"

-    A very simple approach was taken to build this website: we used a theme called [Material](https://squidfunk.github.io/mkdocs-material/) for [Mkdocs](https://www.mkdocs.org), which is a simpe static site generator intially geared towards building source code documentation.
+    A very simple approach was taken to build this website: we used a theme called [Material](https://squidfunk.github.io/mkdocs-material/) for [Mkdocs](https://www.mkdocs.org), which is a simple static site generator initially geared towards building source code documentation.
 There are a lot of customization options available thanks to [Markdown extentions](https://www.mkdocs.org/user-guide/configuration/#markdown_extensions).

     The following website is completely open source and was an inspiration to some of the layout choices: [Binbash Leverage](https://leverage.binbash.com.ar/).